-2.3.
+6.3.
 Emotional Intelligence Integrated into Teacher Education-

 Although the value of emotional intelligence (EI) in education is becoming more widely acknowledged, teacher education programs have not fully incorporated it.
 According to some research, teacher preparation programs frequently prioritize pedagogical knowledge, and subject-matter expertise over interpersonal, and emotional intelligence (Zeidner et al. ,2009).
 Nonetheless, new studies indicate that Emotional Intelligence (EI) training for educators may result in better classroom management, enhanced teacher-student relationships, and increased efficacy (Pishghadam and Khosravi,2011).
-Pre-service teachers can get the emotional intelligence (EI) into their teacher education.
+Pre-service teachers can get the emotional intelligence needed to establish encouraging learning environments, and better engage students by incorporating emotional intelligence (EI) into their teacher education.

-2.4.
+6.4.
 Empirical Evidence on Emotional Intelligence, and Teaching Outcomes-